-Applications have closed for the reserved mini-pupillage scheme in 2023.
-Recipients of reserved mini-pupillages will be guaranteed a first round interview should they apply for pupillage in the recruitment cycle immediately following their mini-pupillage offer. pupillage Facilities Support Serle Court is located in one of the finest buildings in Lincoln's Inn.
+You must indicate in your covering letter or email that your application is for a reserved mini-pupillage.
+Otherwise the application process is the same as above, and you must use the application form.
+You will be considered for an unreserved mini-pupillage even if you do not secure a reserved mini-pupillage.
+You may apply for a reserved mini-pupillage whether or not you have ever applied for an unreserved mini-pupillage.
+Recipients of reserved mini-pupillages will be guaranteed a first-round interview should they apply for pupillage in the recruitment cycle immediately following their mini-pupillage offer.
+Facilities Support Serle Court is located in one of the finest buildings in Lincoln's Inn.
 It is a spacious 17th century premises which has undergone extensive refurbishment, providing excellent facilities for members, clients and staff.
 Chambers is headed by the Chambers Director, Kathryn Purkis, who was formerly a member of Chambers.
-Our clerking team is made up of 11 clerks, a fees clerk, and an operations team of 3, all of whom are consistently recognised for providing a 'good service and making things happen' (Chambers and Partners).
+Our practice management team is made up of 12 clerks, a finance team, and an operations team of 3, all of whom are consistently recognised for providing a 'good service and making things happen' (Chambers and Partners).
 Working alongside the clerks, we have a business development team of 3, a finance manager, extensive external IT support, a housekeeper, and a reception team who provide additional administrative support for our library.
 We have access to all the best online research facilities and all of our IT platforms are accessible remotely, enabling members to work from home, or indeed any location around the world.
 Your personal data & GDPR Serle Court holds and processes a wide range of data, some of which relates to the individuals who are applying for pupillage.
 All of the information that we obtain has been provided by you on your application, for example, by having given your contact details.
 Your details are anonymised before members of chambers see your application during the selection process, though naturally the pupillage administrator and Chambers Director see and have access to the full application.
 Once the first interview shortlist is compiled, those applications will be seen unredacted.
 All applications that are not successful are destroyed at the end of the calendar year.